mod-audio/lilvlib/README.md

 The sord_validate_mod is a helper script that runs sord_validate with the correct bundles.

-Because this package uses the definitions copied during build it does not depend on any external resources.
+Because this package uses the definitions copied during build (in /opt), it does not depend on any external resources.